jayvatti/GroovyGradientMesh/README.md

 ```
 The color's current position (color.currentX or color.currentY) is updated by adding the respective momentum.
 If this position falls outside the range of -padding to 100 + padding (i.e., if the dancer steps off the dance floor), we reverse the direction of momentum (like a dancer bouncing off the wall), and make sure the color's current position stays within the 'dance floor' by setting it to the respective edge's padding value.

-If the gradient moves beyond these boundaries, it "bounces" back, creating a unique effect that keeps the movement contained within the viewport.

 #
 By understanding the dynamics of momentum, decay, the momentum amplifier, and the role of padding in multi-gradients, we can choreograph an ever-changing, interactive color dance that brings a vibrant, groovy feel to your static web backgrounds.